thelastnode/dot-hammerspoon/README.md

 This automation turns on an Elgato key light via [Home Assistant](https://www.home-assistant.io/) when a camera is detected via USB.
 This requires a Home Assistant token in `~/.hammerspoon/homeassistant`.
 If the token is missing, the automation will not register.

 ### [Screen recording mode](./screenrecording.lua)
 The `ScreenRecordingMode` function is a convenience utility to center a window on screen and resize it to 1080p.
-To use it, run `ScreenRecordingMode()` in the Hammerspoon console, then click a window to center it on screen.
+To use it, run `ScreenRecordingMode()` in the Hammerspoon console, then click a window to center it on screen, resize it to 1080p, and open [CleanShot X](https://cleanshot.com/)'s all-in-one capture mode.

-This can also open [CleanShot X](https://cleanshot.com/)'s all-in-one capture mode, but I haven't implemented that yet.
+You can also pass in a custom width and height for the window, e.g.: `ScreenRecordingMode{ w = 800, h = 600 }`.